aarmonis/Coldplay_NLP/readme.md

 2. Text Clustering: Cluster songs based on their lyrical content.
 3. Sentiment Over Time: Analyze how the sentiment of the lyrics changes across different albums or years.

-# Notes 13/6/2023
+# Notes
+## 13/6/2023

 Need to rethink/reevaluate the text preprocessing:
-1) stop words
+1) stop words X words_to_exclude, additional_stopwords
-2) abbreviations like i'll --> ill, you've -->youve
+2) abbreviations like i'll --> ill, you've -->youve X
 3) exclamations like woohoo? or nana?
-4)
+X words_to_exclude, additional_stopwords

+## 21/6/2023
+4) What to do with ngrams?
+Evolution?
+5) Should I use tokens insted of cleaned lyrics?